EdgeRank: Formula and factors

 Some of the methods that Facebook uses to adjust the parameters are proprietary and not available to the public.

-A study has shown that it is possible to hypothesize a disadvantage of the "like" reaction and advantages of other interactions (eg, the "haha" reaction or "comments") in content algorithmic ranking on Facebook.
+A study has shown that it is possible to hypothesize a disadvantage of the "like" reaction and advantages of other interactions (e.g., the "haha" reaction or "comments") in content algorithmic ranking on Facebook.
 The "like" button can decrease the organic reach as a "brake effect of viral reach".
 The "haha" reaction, "comments" and the "love" reaction could achieve the highest increase in total organic reach.

 Impact

 EdgeRank and its successors have a broad impact on what users actually see out of what they ostensibly follow: for instance, the selection can produce a filter bubble (if users are exposed to updates which confirm their opinions etc.) or alter people's mood (if users are shown a disproportionate amount of positive or negative updates).

-As a result, for Facebook pages, the typical engagement rate is less than 1% (or less than 0.1% for the bigger ones) and organic reach 10% or less for most non-profits.
+As a result, for Facebook pages, the typical engagement rate is less than 1% (or less than 0.1% for the bigger ones), and organic reach 10% or less for most non-profits.

-As a consequence, for pages it may be nearly impossible to reach any significant audience without paying to promote their content.
+As a consequence, for pages, it may be nearly impossible to reach any significant audience without paying to promote their content.